 You needn’t be a cowboy or cowgirl to fall in love with this excellent accent pillow.
 The faux cowhide is 100% polyester with a heavy, velvety feel.
-Continuing our theme of imitation as the greatest (and humanest) form of flattery, we’ve paired it with a thick, rich faux wool, also 100% polyester.
-This combo is another marvelous example of the wide variety of fabric types and textures available from Fabric.com.
+Continuing our theme of imitation as the greatest (and humanest) form of flattery, we’ve paired it with a thick, rich faux suede, also 100% polyester.
 The design is very chic yet super quick.
 You could whip out a whole herd of pillows in a single afternoon.

 Rather than simple front and back squares, we put on our cowboy boots and kicked it up a notch.
 Both sides are made from two rectangles seamed down the center and highlighted to either side with bold topstitching.
 It’s the same kind of finishing detail you’d see on genuine leather accessories or upholstery.

-We went with a full 20″ x 20″ pillow form, which allowed us to easily make all our cuts with just a half yard of both the 54″ wide heavyweight faux leather and the 58″ wide faux wool.
-But – why not get a full yard of each and make one for you and one for a Gift in a Jiff for a friend?!
-Or adjust your pillow size to make even more.
+We went with a full 20″ x 20″ pillow form, which allowed us to easily make all our cuts with just a half yard of both our 54″ wide fabric choices.
+But – why not get a full yard of each and make one for you and one for a friend?!
+Or adjust your pillow size smaller to make even more.

 Sewing Tools You Need